mkbabb/parse-that/docs/tranches/B/B.md

     JSON, and two clean adversarial passes accept the same object;
 12. the successor is released, Value rebinds to the released coordinate, and its full gates remain green;
-13. the BBNF post-W3 receipt names only the frozen generic surface;
+13. the BBNF receipt after `V.L6.css-path-abi-freeze` names only the frozen generic surface;
 14. no raw alias, scanner/token plane, fallback runtime, public CSS surface or unconsumed export exists;
 15. the integrity close checks find no unauthorized stash/reset, dirty